jollege/ngprox1/README.md

   server_name game;

   location / {
-    # Remember to refer to docker port, not host port:
+    # Remember to refer to docker port,
+    # not host port which was 9999 in this case:
     proxy_pass "http://game:8080";
   }